-For an Indian, "Namaste" is a common way of greeting outsiders and elders.
-Both palms placed together and raised below the face not only show the respect for others but it also makes you feel the affection in the greeting others.
+India is a land with varied greeting customs.
+Different religions here have different ways to express their greetings to others.
+For instance, in major Hindu families "Namaste" is the most common way of greeting the outsiders and elders.
+Both palms placed together and raised below the face not only show the respect for others but also makes the greeter feel the affection in return.
+Similarly, Muslims greet by saying "Adab", which involves raising of right hand towards the face in such a manner that the palm is inwards and is in front of the eyes with the finger tips almost touching the forehead.
 It is for sure that no 'hello' or 'hi' can create that magic.

 Indian people are also famous for welcoming with flower garlands.
-In Indian marriages, the exchange of garlands between bride and groom is a ritual in itself.
-People also offer flower garlands to gods and goddesses during their prayers.
+In Indian marriages, the exchange of garlands between the bride and the groom is a ritual in itself.
+People also offer flower garlands to Gods and Goddesses during their prayers.

 Time has changed but the lavishness has always been an integral and indispensable part of Indian marriages.
 In India, marriage is still taken as an institution where not two people but two families get united.
 So, it always calls for boisterous celebrations full of music and dance.
 Within India, every caste and community has its own way of performing the rituals of marriage.
 In Hindu marriages, while Punjabis perform the 'Roka' ceremony in weddings, Sindhis perform the 'Berana'.
 But most common of all is the ritual of Hast Milap ceremony popularly called Paanigrahan Sanskaar.